John William Poe was a lawman, businessman, and author in Texas and New Mexico.

-John William Poe (1851-1923) – Born at Maysville, Kentucky on October 17, 1851, Poe worked on his grandfather’s farm but yearned to go westward.
-In 1870, he made his way to Missouri where he worked as a farm hand and on a railroad construction crew.
-By 1872, he was making his living as a buffalo hunter at Fort Griffin, Texas, and by his own estimate killed some 20,000 buffalo.
+Born in Maysville, Kentucky, on October 17, 1851, Poe worked on his grandfather’s farm but yearned to go westward.
+In 1870, he went to Missouri, where he worked as a farmhand and on a railroad construction crew.
+By 1872, he was making his living as a buffalo hunter at Fort Griffin, Texas, and by his own estimate, killed some 20,000 buffalo.
 When the buffalo were finally gone on the southern Plains, Poe became the town marshal of Fort Griffin in 1878 and was soon commissioned as a U.S. Deputy Marshal.

 In late 1882, Pat Garrett decided not to run for sheriff again, but rather than backing his deputy, John Poe, who was running, he instead backed a man named James Dolan, who had been one of the main perpetrators of the Lincoln County War.
-This would seemingly indicated that there was some friction between the two lawmen.
+This would seemingly indicate that there was some friction between the two lawmen.
 In any event, Poe won the election and served as sheriff of Lincoln County until December 31, 1885.
-After resigning as a lawman, he moved to Roswell, where he operated a mercantile business and then in 1890 founded the Bank of Roswell and ten years later, the Citizens Bank of Roswell in 1900.
+After resigning as a lawman, he moved to Roswell, where he operated a mercantile business and then, in 1890, founded the Bank of Roswell and, ten years later, the Citizens Bank of Roswell in 1900.
 He wrote several articles for newspapers and a book about the death of Billy the Kid.
-Poe died at Roswell, New Mexico on July 22, 1923.
+Poe died in Roswell, New Mexico, on July 22, 1923.